ginsm/simplecmds/README.md

   -p --port    Set the port number'

-// each one of these inherits 'amount' from program option's 'defaults' property. const commands = {
+// Each one of these inherits 'amount' from program option's 'defaults' property. const commands = {
   save: {
     usage: '-s --save <profile>',